BenKuhnhaeuser/RattanID/Skmer_Pipeline/Tutorial.md

 - provide the genetically closest reference species to the sample
 - check if there was enough data and if the genetic distance is small enough for the results to be reliable

 The tutorial given here shows the workflow for a single sample, step by step.
+Recommended computational resource allocation: 4 cores, 4GB memory.

 ## Install required software
 Script is verified to work with the indicated software versions.